How to Calculate Home Office Expenses and Depreciation

 Allowable home office expenses include your rent, mortgage interest—although not the principal part of your mortgage payments—property tax, renters or homeowners insurance, homeowners association fees, utilities, and repairs.
 You would apply your percentage rate to all these expenses, then tally them up to arrive at your deduction.

 For example, if you pay $1,600 per month in rent and your office represents 20 percent of the total square footage of your apartment, you could deduct $3,840 of the rent you paid over the course of the year: $1,600 times 12 months times 20 percent.
 If your electric bills for the year totaled $1,200, you could deduct $240 of that or 20 percent.
-Now you're up to a deduction of $4,080, and you haven't even calculated your renters insurance or gas bill yet.
+Now you're up to a deduction of $4,080 without including your renters' insurance or gas bill.

 Deducting Your Business Assets

 A business asset is any property with a useful life longer than one year that's used to produce income.
 Computers, software programs, and office furniture are all good examples.
 You have two choices for accounting for these purchases.

 - You can deduct the full cost of purchase in the year you buy the asset.

 - You can spread out the cost of the purchase over a number of years.